Timothy-J-Warner/fluorescence-anisotropy-strain-modelling/README.md

 The project contains two scripts used to generate plots for the publication "Effect of luminescent nanocrystal alignment on fluorescence anisotropy and light guiding in polymer films".
-One is a script to model fluorescence anisotropy vs true strain data with an exponential model the other models the same data with a series of linear models
+One is a script to model fluorescence anisotropy vs true strain data with an exponential model the other models the same data with a series of linear models.

 ### Built With